-Has the same meaning as 'Storey' in the national Construction Code Series (building Code of Australia Class 2 to Class 9 Buildings), and means a space within a building which I situated between one floor and the floor level next above, or if there is no floor above, the ceiling or roof above, but not -

-- (a) A space that contains only - i.
-A lift shaft, stairway or meter room; or - ii.
-A bathroom shower room, laundry, water closet, or other sanitary compartment; or - iii.
-Accommodation intended for not more than 3 vehicles; or - iv.
-A combination of the above; or - (b) A mezzanine
+Has the same meaning as 'Storey' in the national Construction Code Series (building Code of Australia Class 2 to Class 9 Buildings), and means a space within a building which I situated between one floor and the floor level next above, or if there is no floor above, the ceiling or roof above, but not - i.
+A lift shaft, stairway or meter room; or ii.
+A bathroom shower room, laundry, water closet, or other sanitary compartment; or iii.
+Accommodation intended for not more than 3 vehicles; or iv.
+A combination of the above; or